 I am starting with easily achievable goals that get progressively harder, as follows:

 - Building a tiny home that is an example in energy efficiency by Christmas 2019

 - Build the best possible example of a disaster resilient home beginning summer of 2020.

 I need talent & resources to achieve these goals, which is why I start with the smaller goals to help build momentum.

-My hope is that contributors offering donations to this project will have an honorable mention & may have future business opportunities from the exposure this project can receive.
+My goal is that contributors offering donations to this project may have future business opportunities from the exposure this project can receive and/or the reward of knowing they are contributing to a valuable legacy that will endure beyond our lifetimes.

 This can be our gift to the future to inspire hope, comfort & connection in the face of tragic loss.